Police investigating shootings that left six dead in three days in District

 The report says one victim was found lying in the middle of Irving Street and the other was on the side of a single-family residence.
 Police said both men had been shot multiple times.

 They were identified as Marcus Nelson, 59, and Simmeon Williams, 39, both of Northeast Washington.
-Their relatives could not be reached on Monday.
+Their relatives could not be reached Monday.

 Newsham said it is not yet clear what led to the shootings.
 He said people may have been trying to break into a house, but he also said the slain men and occupants of the residence knew one another and were involved in a dispute.
 A police spokesman said detectives also are exploring the possibility that the men may have shot each other.